-Investors who sold stocks, bonds, options, or other securities will have to prepare Form 8949 and Schedule D for capital gains and losses, and file them along with Form 1040.
-If investors file the Form 8949 and Schedule D then they will not be able to use either the 1040A or the 1040EZ form.
+Investors who sold stocks, bonds, options, or other securities will have to prepare Form 8949 and Schedule D (Form 1040) for capital gains and losses, and file them along with Form 1040.

 To enter individual capital gain or loss transactions, you will create a Form 1099-B in the program.
 The information entered on Form 1099-B will then transfer to the appropriate copy of Form 8949.

 If you did not receive a Form 1099-B for a transaction, but the transaction still needs to be reported, you must enter this transaction information on a Form 1099-B in the TaxAct program.
-You will then be able to indicate that you did not receive a Form 1099-B for the transaction, and the appropriate information will transfer to Form 8949 and Schedule D.
+You will then be able to indicate that you did not receive a Form 1099-B for the transaction, and the appropriate information will transfer to Form 8949 and Schedule D (Form 1040).